NZMSA/2020-Phase-2/Readme Backend/Part-3 Controllers/README.md

 - Hangfire.AspNetCore ( this will run our periodic job)
 - Hangfire.MemoryStorage ( this is required to store data about our periodic job )
+- Hangfore.Hangfire.Core ( please install this package as well I forgot to mention this in the video tutorial 😔)

 We'll then create a folder called `PeriodicJobs` in our solution and a `PeriodicCanvasJobs.cs` file under `PeriodicJobs` folder.